Drenso/symfony-oidc/UPGRADE.md

 # From 3.x to 4.0

   - `OidcTokens` is added as a parameter to `Drenso\OidcBundle\Security\UserProvider\OidcUserProviderInterface::ensureUserExists()` method.
-  For upgrade please add this parameter to your implementation of `OidcUserProviderInterface::ensureUserExists()`.
+To upgrade please add this parameter to your implementation of `OidcUserProviderInterface::ensureUserExists()`.
+  - Explicit return types have been added where they were missing.
+You will need to adjust your implementations accordingly.
+  - PHPStan typing has been added: this can impact you if you are using static analysis.

 # From 3.0 to 3.1